gulp21/languagetool-neural-network/README.md

 The process can take a while (on my notebook I have a rate of ~7,000 words/sec; on my university’s high performance cluster ~28,000 words/sec and a total runtime of ~30 minutes).
 You should see that the loss value decreases over time.

 When the process has finished, you have files `dictionary.txt` (~1 MB) and `final_embeddings.txt` (~80 MB).
-Move them to `languagetool-language-modules/LANG/src/main/resources/org/languagetool/resource/LANG/neuralnetwork/`.
+Open the directory containing the existing word2vec models (or create a new directory, if you haven’t download models of other languages), create a sub-directory `LANG` (e. g. `en`) and move the two created to that directory.

 #### What just happened?